 Jesus lived a life that was not broken by sin, and at the cross, he paid the cost for fixing our brokeness.
 When we embrace this good news, and rely on Jesus’s work (instead of our own) it frees us to interact with God and everything else in a new way.

 Freed to be different (Ephesians 2:10, Col 3:1-14)

 When we accept Jesus’s work we are given a totally new identity.
 This new identity frees us from judging ourselves, or others based on the things we have done (or not done) with our lives.

 When we embrace the Gospel we are formed into a new community, a new family created by the Gospel.
 People in this community share theirs live, they pray, serve, eat, learn and worship together (to name a few things).
-This community is a safe place where we can care for each other, and encourage each other not to repeat the same mistakes over and over again.
+This community is a safe place where we can care for each other, and encourage each other not to repeat the same mistakes over and again.
 This community also gives other people a glimpse of what it might look like for them to reconnect with God.
-Of course we admit that a family of broken people will have many problems, but as we live in this imperfect community we are given the opportunity to express the same type of grace and forgiveness towards others that God has shown towards us.
+Of course, we have to admit that a family of broken people will have many problems.
+But as we live in this imperfect community we are given the opportunity to express the same type of grace and forgiveness towards others that God has shown towards us.

 Not only does God repair broken people, and draw people together as a community, he urges them to move forward his restoring grace into every area of life.